ChunhuaLab/ESPDHot/README.md

 Step 1: feature extraction

 1. Physicochemical characteristics of amino acids
-Run ¡®Physicochemical_characteristics.py' (python ./Physicochemical_characteristics.py ./4CH1_A.pdb) with "4CH1_A.pdb" as input file (keep 'Physicochemical_characteristics.py' and '4CH1_A.pdb' in the same folder), to get '4CH1_A_PC.csv'.
+Run Â¡Â®Physicochemical_characteristics.py' (python ./Physicochemical_characteristics.py ./4CH1_A.pdb) with "4CH1_A.pdb" as input file (keep 'Physicochemical_characteristics.py' and '4CH1_A.pdb' in the same folder), to get '4CH1_A_PC.csv'.

 2. PSSM
 Go to the website 'https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome'.
 Run PSI-BLAST (select 'PSI-BLAST' for 'Program Selection' item, set E-value = 0.001 and use default parameters for other items) with the sequence of '4CH1_A.pdb' as input to get a PSSM file and rename it as '4CH1_A.asn_matrix.txt'.

 3. Coevolutionary
 a.
 Go to the website 'https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome'.
 Run PSI-BLAST (select 'PSI-BLAST' for 'Program Selection' item with default parameters for other items) with the sequence of '4CH1_A.pdb' as input, then run 'multiple alignment' item with the searched sequences of Query Cover >75%, and E-value <0.0001 as input, and finally download the MSA file and rename it as '4CH1.fa'.
-b. run the program 'DCA.m¡¯proposed by Faruck Morcos [(dca(inputfile, outputfile), with inputfile being '4CH1.fa', and outputfile being the output result, 4CH1_A.txt, which should be created in advance].
+b. run the program 'DCA.mÂ¡Â¯proposed by Faruck Morcos [(dca(inputfile, outputfile), with inputfile being '4CH1.fa', and outputfile being the output result, 4CH1_A.txt, which should be created in advance].
 c.
 '4CH1_A.txt' needs to be processed by the 'coevolution.py' (python ./coevolution.py ./4CH1_A.txt) to get the '4CH1_A_coevolution.csv' file.

 4. Secondary structure